(ESCI) EARTH SCIENCES

 ESCI 1050 - Historical Geology (4)

 (GEOL).
-Overview of history of earth and its life as interpreted from rock and fossil record; origins of continents, mountain ranges, ocean basins and natural regions of U.S. Three lecture hours, two laboratory hours per week.
+Overview of history of earth and its life as interpreted from rock and fossil record; origins of continents, mountain ranges, ocean basins and National Parks.
+Three lecture hours, two laboratory hours per week.
 PREREQUISITE: ESCI 1040.
 [G]

 (GEOL).
 Applications of physical geology to understanding, evaluating and solving problems encountered in the environment by past human populations; study in management, utilization and preservation of archaeological resources.
 Three lecture hours, two laboratory hours per week.
 [G]